GFZ German research centre for geo sciences

 Co-maintainer of X-ray diffractometry lab of Interface Geochemistry Section 3.5

-First aid worker Interface Geochemistry Section 3.5 / 3.1
+First aid worker Section 3.1

 Research Interests:

-In my doctoral project I investigate the nucleation and growth kinetics of the phosphate mineral struvite (MgNH4PO4*6H2O).
+In my doctoral project I investigated the nucleation and growth kinetics of the phosphate mineral struvite (MgNH4PO4*6H2O).
 Struvite occurs in sewage sludge systems, guano-rich soils, and in human and animal kidney stones (so-called infectious stones).
 Previous studies investigated the formation conditions of struvite, particularly in wastewater, to avoid clogging pipelines and to recover the precipitates to use as phosphorus- and nitrogen-rich fertilizer.

-I am studying nucleation and crystal growth in the pure (NH4)2HPO4 - MgCl2*6H2O system with UV-Vis turbidity measurements and monitoring of pH during struvite synthesis in solution.
+I was studying nucleation and crystal growth in the pure (NH4)2HPO4 - MgCl2*6H2O system with UV-Vis turbidity measurements and monitoring of pH during struvite synthesis in solution.
 Little is known about the temperature dependence of formation, so I perform the experiments at various temperatures in the low-temperature range.

 Under atmospheric conditions, struvite is unstable and transforms in air into the phases newberyite (MgPO3(OH)*3H2O) and dittmarite (MgNH4PO4*H2O).
 Using ex-situ X-ray diffraction (XRD) of powder samples and Rietveld analyses, I determine the kinetic rates of this process and the influence of temperature.
-Optical microscopy and Raman spectroscopy of single crystals gives me information about textural relationships transformation phases to struvite.
+Optical microscopy and Raman spectroscopy of single crystals gave me information about textural relationships transformation phases to struvite.
 For the use as fertilizer, knowledge about the transformation of struvite is important, since nitrogen is lost in the process.
 For further information see also struvite crystallization.

 Career:

-2020 - recent: PhD student, section 3.5, German Research Centre for Geosciences Potsdam
+2020 - 2024: PhD student, section 3.5, German Research Centre for Geosciences Potsdam

 2017 - 2020: Research assistant, petrology working group, Ruhr University Bochum